 3. Better flavour and potency of the weed

-Drying the buds before drying them eliminates chlorophyll which is responsible for the “grassy” taste in marijuana.
+Drying the buds before drying them eliminates chlorophyll which is responsible for the “grassy” taste in cannabis .
 As a result, the weed tastes more natural with the earth or fruity flavours.
 Besides, the juice from sugar leaves that reduces the THC potency is absent.
-Weed from dry-trimmed buds, therefore, remains to be the most potent and with the original flavours.
+Weed from dry-trimmed buds, therefore, remains to be the most potent and with the original cannabis flavours.

 1. High risk of over-drying or mould-development is high

 The area where the flower bud connects with the stalk is at a high risk of developing mould since it is less exposed to heat due to fan leaves.
 Besides, the moisture in sugar leaves might leak into the buds, resulting in moulding.